 New front-loading washers use significantly higher spin speeds than a standard washer to remove excess moisture.
 This can cause a washer to become off-balance easily and they should be checked every few months.
-Front load washers with improperly installed storage bases and improperly stacked washer dryer pairs should also be checked often.
+Stacked washer/dryer pairs and washers with storage bases should also be checked often.

-If the washer continues to vibrate and you've made sure it is level, check these additional causes:
+If the washer continues to vibrate and you've made sure it is level, rule out these problems:

 - Check the laundry room floor.
-If you have had problems with leaks, the flooring and subflooring may have developed rot and need to be replaced.
-You should check the floor bracing as well.
+If you have had problems with leaks, the flooring, subflooring or floor braces may have developed rot and need to be replaced.
 This is especially important for second-floor laundry room installations.
-Braces are fairly simple to add or replace.
-If braces are impossible to add, create a more stable floor with a 5/8th-inch sheet of plywood under both the washer and dryer.
+If repairs can't be made immediately, create a more stable floor with a 5/8th-inch sheet of plywood under both the washer and dryer.

 - Double check that all of the screws are tight on the stacking kit or storage bases.
 They may have wriggled loose over time and are allowing the machines to vibrate.

-- Always load the washer correctly.
+- Load the washer correctly.
 If you are washing a large comforter, add some towels to balance the load.
 If you are washing pillows, always wash in pairs to provide balance.

-- When purchasing a washer, choose one with anti-vibration features.
-This is especially important if the washer will be located near a sleeping or family area.
-Noise reduction is a plus.
+- If replacing the washer, choose one with anti-vibration and noise reduction features.
+This is especially important if the washer will be located near bedrooms or a family area.